Before the first-day school bell rings, discuss these safety tips to help keep your child safe.

 School bus safety tips

 For most kids, the school bus is how they get to school.
-Follow school bus safety and remember:
+Remember to:

 - Introduce yourself and your child to the bus driver.